caseykramer/moiety/README.md

 but I was never able to get something that had a flat memory usage profile.

 ##### Is it production ready?
 Yes!
-After my original Saturday hacking some I was approached by my old team because the production issue that prompted this whole thing reared its ugly head again.
+Some months after my original Saturday hacking session I was approached by my old team because the production issue that prompted this whole thing reared its ugly head again.
 I mentioned this project, and worked with them to get it integrated (and fix a few bugs along the way).
 It has been running in production since Jan.
 2013.